-If you are thinking of bringing a Labrador into your life you need to know what you are getting into.
+If you are thinking of bringing a Labrador into your life, you need to know what you are getting.

-Labradors have bags of energy and lots of exercises are vital for their physical and mental wellbeing.
+Labradors have bags of energy, and lots of exercises are vital for their physical and mental wellbeing.
 A tired Lab is a happy Lab.
-Without sufficient exercise, Labs are prone to weight gain leading to an array of health problems.
+Without sufficient training, Labs are prone to weight gain leading to an array of health problems.

 Grooming & Bruising

-Brushing the dog a minimum of once per week is enough to stay loose hair in check.
-They are doing not need frequent bathing.
-Regular brushing can facilitate keep him and your home neat.
+Brushing the dog a minimum of once per week is enough to keep loose hair in check.
+Dogs are doing not need frequent bathing.
+Regular brushing can facilitate keeping them and your home neat.
 Brush his teeth for good overall health and fresh breath.
-On the days he needs a bath, uses a dog shampoo, not a human product.
+On the days he needs a bath, he uses a dog shampoo, not a human product.

 In grooming dogs require a lot of expertise as well as a wide range of equipment.
-Here is a list of best grooming equipments for Labrador.
+Here is a list of best grooming equipment for Labrador.